olegbespalov/rust-in-space/README.md

   - Collect a certain amount of rust piles (scrap)
   - Collect a certain amount of gold (rare metals)
 - **Mission Success**: Complete all objectives to progress to the next level
+- **Boss Level**: A dedicated boss level provides an extra challenge
 - **Progressive Difficulty**: Missions become increasingly challenging with more enemies and asteroids
 - **Health Restoration**: Your health is fully restored to 150 HP at the start of each new mission
 - **State Persistence**: Resources (scrap, gold), active shields, and weapon boosts persist between missions